medialab/spsm-database-api/README.md

 ## Connecting to the database

-All of this tool's commands require accessing the database on the project's secure PostgreSQL server.
-For this, you'll need two things:
+For downloading data from the project's secure PostgreSQL server, you'll need two things:

 1. A terminal running in the background, in which the remote PostgreSQL server's port is being rerouted to your computer's port 54321.
 2. A user profile on the server, which has been granted permissions to select from tables.